-We saw increased activity in many of our C&I markets in 2014.
+We saw increased activity in many of our C&I markets in 2015.
 Results in our C&I segment improved significantly over the prior year as economic conditions improved.
-We expect to see continued improvement in both bidding opportunities and margins in our C&I segment in 2015.
-We expect the long-term growth in our C&I segment to generally track the economic growth of the region and benefit to the extent economic conditions continue to improve in the western United States.
+We expect to see continued improvement in both bidding opportunities and margins in our C&I segment in 2016.
+We expect the long-term growth in our C&I segment to generally track the economic growth of the regions we serve and benefit to the extent economic conditions continue to improve in the markets we serve.
+In the event economic conditions in these regions continue to improve, we expect our operations will benefit.

 We continue to invest in developing key management and craft personnel in both our T&D and C&I markets and in procuring the specialty equipment and tooling needed to win and execute projects of all sizes and complexity.
-In 2014 and 2013, we invested in capital expenditures of approximately \$39.0 million and \$42.7 million, respectively.
+In 2015 and 2014, we invested in capital expenditures of approximately \$46.6 million and \$39.0 million, respectively.
 Most of our capital expenditures supported opportunities in our T&D business.
-We plan to continue to invest in additional equipment and tooling, substantially through cash flows from operations and cash on hand, with a focus on transmission and distribution.
-We expect our capital expenditures in 2015 will be similar to our 2014 capital expenditures.
+We plan to continue to invest in additional equipment and tooling, substantially through cash flows from operations and cash on hand, with a focus on transmission and distribution but we expect our capital expenditures in 2016 will be reduced from our 2015 capital expenditures as we look to expand our fleet through alternative financing approaches such as leasing.
+For some years we have been entering into operating leases for some of our facility, vehicle and equipment needs.
+These leases allow us to conserve cash by paying a monthly lease rental fee for the use of facilities, vehicles and equipment rather than purchasing them.
+We intend to increase our use of leasing arrangements in 2016, particularly for the acquisition of shorter-lived assets, but will continue to purchase specialty equipment, which provides us with valuable flexibility to take on additional and complex projects.

 Our investment strategy is based on our belief that spending in transmission and distribution projects will continue to remain strong over the next several years as electric utilities, cooperatives and municipalities make up for the lack of infrastructure spending in the past, combined with the overall need to integrate new generation into the electric power grid, and our belief that distribution demand will increase over the next several years.

 Our future growth may be organic or through strategic acquisitions or joint ventures that we expect will improve our competitive position within our existing markets or expand our geographic footprint.
-We ended 2014 in a strong financial position, which included cash and cash equivalents of \$77.6 million and availability of \$155.7 million under our credit facility.
+We ended 2015 in a strong financial position, which included cash and cash equivalents of \$39.8 million and availability of \$155.7 million under our credit facility.
 We believe that our financial and operational strengths will enable us to manage the current challenges and uncertainties in the markets we serve and give us the flexibility for further strategic investments.